- The Drawbacks of Pen-and-Paper Mapping

 Fact: A digital flatplan eases the workload for everyone

 The problem with pen-and-paper systems is that no one else in the company can see that one holy grail.
-In order for a sales rep to, say, confirm an ad placement, they would have to interrupt and derail whatever the production manager is doing, every single time.
+In order for a sales rep to confirm an ad placement, for instance, they would have to interrupt and derail whatever the production manager is doing, every single time.
 Hopefully whatever is scribbled is understood correctly, though any further sharing of that gleaned information means more chances for second-hand mistakes to be made.

 Magazine production software like Mirabel’s Digital Studio ensures that even if everyone can see the flatplan, only designated people are able to edit the flatplan.
 When an ad is placed or moved, it keeps an Audit Trail documenting where, when, and by whom, all in real time.
 Nothing is happening that a production manager doesn’t approve or do themselves.